-Leigh Marshall, brought in by Athletic Director Scott Cathcart to rebuild Palomar's women's basketball program from what virtually was ground zero, guided the Comets to the Pacific Coast Athletic Conference Championships, two Sweet 16 appearances, and two Elite 8 appearances, including a 2017 semifinal appearance, in the state playoffs in 2012-13.
+Leigh Marshall, brought in by Athletic Director Scott Cathcart to rebuild Palomar's women's basketball program from what virtually was ground zero, has since guided the Comets to three Pacific Coast Athletic Conference Championships, two Sweet 16 appearances, and two Elite 8 appearances, including a 2017 semifinal appearance, in the state playoffs

 Marshall was hired as Palomar's 11th head coach on Sept.
 14, 2010, four weeks into the college's fall semester.